adrian17/PathEdit/README.md

 - finds non-existing directories
 - path text is editable, so you can manually edit or copy-paste it
 - you can "disable" an entry - it will be removed from PATH and stored in a file so you can easily reenable it
-- you can drag and drop a directory to add it to the list